ExpressionEngine/ExpressionEngine-User-Guide/docs/member/2fa.md

 # Two-Factor Authentication Links

-This tag is available only if ExpressionEngine Pro is installed and the license is valid
+NOTE: **Note:** This tag is available only if [ExpressionEngine Pro](https://expressionengine.com/pro) is installed and the license is valid.

 ## `{exp:member:two_fa_links}`